Mr-Sorte/MawuCMS/README.md

-# Mawu
+# Mawu CMS

-Mawu is a CMS for Arcturus MorningStar based at old HoloCMS(2008).
+Mawu is a CMS for Arcturus MorningStar, with updated HoloCMS(2008) system.

-This cms has a kind of old system, in some parts there may be failures, if you really use it, be careful.
+Mawu was made by MiguelGonzalezAravena, MarcoCuel, Wulles, Skorp and WagnerDiniz.

+## Compatible

+*  Arcturus
+*  PHP 7
+*  MariaDB 10.4.14

-# Support
+## Support

 My discord: Hensa#8393